 The Scheme has now reviewed the current Checklist to ensure it remains relevant and challenging and is pleased to publish the 2014 Code and Checklist which will come into effect on 1st January 2014.

-The Scheme's Review Group, a selection of its most senior and experienced Monitors, have reviewed best practice identified throughout the year to better understand how standards have improved.
-As a result, the Checklist has been reviewed to ensure that the questions, and associated prompts, clearly lay out the Scheme's updated expectations.
+The Scheme’s Review Group, a selection of its most senior and experienced Monitors, have reviewed best practice identified throughout the year to better understand how standards have improved.
+As a result, the Checklist for registered sites and companies has been reviewed to ensure that the questions, and associated prompts, clearly lay out the Scheme’s updated expectations.

 Many of the amendments and additions have come through feedback from Scheme Monitors on those items where they have identified areas for development throughout the year.
 Some of the changes simply provide further clarification on what Monitors already look for when assessing the question without any fundamental change to the question itself.
 The Scheme has also consulted with contractors and clients to ensure their feedback and thoughts are considered as part of this review.